lindsay-stevens/openclinica-distros/docker/README.md

 - ```cleanup_volumes.py```: remove volumes no longer associated with any container.
 Docker will not automatically remove volumes when a container is removed, on the fair assumption that the volume data is important.
+  + TODO: update with instructions using Docker 1.9 volume management commands

 ### Backups